 Administration

 Lieutenant Heather Smith

-Lieutenant Smith started her law enforcement career in 1998 as a Deputy Sheriff with the Barton County Sheriff's Office.
-She was hired on at the Great Bend Police Department in 2002.
+Lieutenant Smith began her law enforcement career in 1998 as a deputy sheriff with the Barton County Sheriff's Office before transitioning to the Great Bend Police Department in 2002.

+Administration